 When to use it?

 TQCache shines as a persistent Memcached.
 It is fully compatible with PHP sessions.
-Unlike Memcached, TQCache persists sessions to disk, so you don’t lose all user logins if the service restarts.
-If you value storage capacity over raw microsecond latency and want to cache terabytes of data without paying for terabytes of RAM.
-It uses a single binary (or Go library import) with a simple fixed-size record format that is robust and easy to back up.
+Unlike Memcached, TQCache will persists sessions to disk, so you don’t lose all user logins if the service restarts.
+It may also be a match if you value storage capacity over latency.
+It allows you to cache terabytes of data without paying for terabytes of RAM.
+It uses a single binary (or Go library import) with a simple fixed-size record format that is easy to back up.

 Conclusion